 Echoing this is this explanation from the Smashwords ISBN guide:

-Takeaway: If you plan to sell retail you’ll need to use ISBN.
+Bottom line: If you plan to sell retail, you’ll need to use an ISBN.
 For strictly private publications, you may not need it at all.
-And if you plan to continue in publishing, buy your own ISBN block from the start.
+And if you plan to continue publishing, buy your own ISBN block from the start.

 To buy your own ISBNs, go to https://www.myidentifiers.com

 Bowker U.S. ISBN Agency site